-It’s clear that vitiligo can affect our emotional and psychological well being.
+Can anybody live happier with vitiligo?
+It’s clear that the skin disorder can affect our emotional and psychological well being.
 As long as you feel distressed and stigmatized by the condition, it may bring you embarrassments, helplessness and low self-esteem.
 You could be subjected to whispered comments, antagonism, insult or isolation.
 Who can blame you; the unpredictable nature of the chronic skin disorder, long term treatment and lack of effective therapy can be demoralizing for anybody.
 This can generate psychological distress and disrupt your social life.

-However, it is important to recognize and deal with psychological components of the chronic skin disorder to improve your quality of life and to obtain a better vitiligo treatment response.
-How can you that?
+However, it is important to recognize and deal with psychological components of the chronic skin disorder to obtain a better vitiligo treatment response and remain happier with vitiligo How can you that?
 Well, by being happy.

 “Health is Wealth”, is a well-known proverb that we all have learned since childhood, but how often do we take it seriously?
 Health and Happiness walk hand in hand.
 When our health is at stake, it takes away our happiness too.
 Vitiligans with healthy mind tend to live a richer and more fulfilling life.
 The more you help your mind the more you are helping your melanin cell to multiply.
-Here are some easy tips to help you lead a happier, healthier life, even with vitiligo.
+Here are some easy tips to help you lead a life that’s happier with vitiligo.

 1. Eat healthy